 III.
 Cisco SG200-26 Gigabit Smart Ethernet Switch

-Arguably one of the most efficient gigabit Ethernet switch, the Cisco SG200-26 offers a smart and durable option for networking enthusiast all over the industry.
+Arguably one of the most efficient gigabit Ethernet switch, the Cisco SG200-26 offers a smart and durable option for networking enthusiasts all over the industry.
 The switch comes tooled with 24-ports, 1000Mbps as speed and additional mini-GBIC connections to reduce downtime and improve functionality.
 With such speeds, this network switch can easily support high-bandwidth business applications with ease.
-Furthermore, the boost in transfer rate is the prime choice for those in excessive data usage, for example, 4k gaming or business applications.
+Furthermore, the boost in the transfer rate is the prime choice for those in excessive data usage, for example, 4k gaming or business applications.
 The switching speed of 39 Mbps and a packet forwarding rate of 52 makes the device facilitate the performance of virtual business applications with ease.
 And the best part is the compatibility prowess of the switch.
 You can forget the compatibility barriers you experience as the SG200-26 is designed to cater for professionals planning to manage their network with little knowledge.

 On the other hand, the Cisco combines QoS, IPV6, and layer three static routing to help the administration control and monitor the entire network through web-based tools.
 The user interface further provides mass deployment capabilities to make it an all-around solution.
 To top it all off, the Cisco SGD200 incorporate the use of IEEE 802 port security around the network.
 The occurrence of network breaches is no longer there.